kimdesok/Machine-Learning-Engineering-for-Production-MLOps/course4/week2-ungraded-labs/C4_W2_Lab_1_FastAPI_Docker/with-batch/README.md

 ## Update the server

+## NOTE : Run this at the Jupyter notebook

 Remember that this code can be find within the `app/main.py` file.

 First of all you will need two extra imports to handle prediction by batches.
 Both are related to handling list-like data.
 These are `List` from `typing` and `conlist` from `pydantic`.
 Remember that `REST` does not support objects like numpy arrays so you need to serialize this kind of data into lists.
 The imports will now look like this: